jhlumd/jmarina/README.md

 ## Features

+* Uses only function components with React Hooks.
 * Boat controller handles updates where two boats swap places if there is already a boat at the spot you want to move it to.
 * Thorough Model validations for `Boat` attributes to make meaningful errors for the UI.
 * Responsive interface and toggleable forms.